vandenn/evanlivelo.com/content/about/experience/Indigo/index.md

 range: "May 2015 - July 2015"
 ---

-I helped develop and implement video games in Flash/ActionScript for big name clients.
+- I developed video games in Flash/ActionScript for international clients.
 The work involved both UI framework development as well as game mechanics implementation.